MR-Pvt/Change-Label-Image-In-Tkinter/README.md

 # Change-Label-Image-In-Tkinter
-The code of changing the Label Image in tkinter is in Label_Image_Change
+The code of changing the Label Image in tkinter is in Label_Image_Code.py